leomet07/tunesly/server/README.md

 ## Setup the .env file in the server directory

+(Nodejs 12+ and npm 6+ must be installed)

 Run the server once (basic functionality wont be there, only authentication).

 ### Consult the .env.sample as a sample for the syntax

+-   Add http://127.0.0.1:4000/api/callback as your redirectUri in your .env (You could replace 4000 wuth your desired port, but this requires extra work)

 -   Create an application at https://developer.spotify.com/dashboard/applications under your account/or a bot account